blacktraffic/hashcrack/README.md

 email: jamie@blacktraffic.co.uk if you need support

 I'm not sure if anyone at NCC will be looking after this, but I'll be doing active dev in this branch in future: https://github.com/blacktraffic/hashcrack

+# in the "news"

+I place 14th in CMYIC 2020 using this, in a team of one, so it can't be that bad :) See - https://contest-2020.korelogic.com/stats.html

 # docker version